L3MON4D3/LuaSnip/DOC.md

 The postfix snippet works using a callback on the pre_expand event of the snippet.
 If you pass a callback on the pre_expand event (structure example below) it will get run after the builtin callback.
-This means that your callback will have access to the `POSTFIX_MATCH` field as well.

 ```lua
 {